They may see the role as an opportunity to demonstrate their technical knowledge, to solve complex problems and to show their commitment to the role.

 What to delegate?

 In thinking about what to delegate, you will want to look first for work which is too junior for your role, or which is repetitive, or has qualities which can be standardised so that your delegate can learn from it and also take on a work-stream in future.
 You will also want to look for work which is really the job of another member of your team – perhaps you have been promoted and appointed a successor, but kept part of your old workload?
-Think about what work you are doing just because there is nobody else – if you are General Counsel but are doing junior level work as a norm, you are doing no-one any favours.
-If you have taken on non-legal work, is it so important that you are the right person to do it?
-If not, the organisation is losing access to the skills for which it appointed you, and you are probably putting yourself under stress, and disguising the problem.

 Who to delegate to?

-This may seem to be a simple question.
-It is not.
 For some of the work you may have more junior members of the team who are the obvious choice – and indeed whose job it may be in the first place.
 They may not have capacity, but that is then for you to manage their workload and resourcing accordingly.

 Obviously, you will not solve the problem by delegating to the wrong person.
 A trainee cannot be expected to give complex advice or to service the needs of the Board without help.
 The delegate must have the intellect, skills and qualifications to carry out the work – and of course they will need to feel that the delegated work is their job, and that they are supported in carrying it out.
-There will also be parts of most in-house lawyer’s job that are better done by someone else – whether that is by a more junior lawyer, a paralegal or a member of your administrative team.
-The work might even be more effectively done outside the legal team altogether.

 Just because you do not have a large (or even a small) team does not mean there is no-one to whom you can delegate.
 You might like to think about other options for delegating – if you cannot delegate down, think about delegating sideways, out, differently - or even upwards.

-• Delegating sideways.
 If the job is something which ought not to be done by you or a member of your team in the first place, is it better handled by another colleague, or another team, within your organisation?
 Can it be divided up so that some part of it can be done by others?
 Much of what an in-house legal team does is often not purely legal – do not be afraid to delegate sideways if it allows you to use your time more effectively.
-Do you need to draft a letter for your HR or commercial colleagues, or simply to offer pointers to the structure and content to be used?
+Do you need to draft a letter for your HR or commercial colleagues, or simply to offer pointers to the structure and content to be used? - Delegating out

-• Delegating up.
 Is the issue something which is actually a matter of policy or relationship which needs to be dealt with at a higher level, even by the CEO or Board?
 There is a significant cost to struggling with an operational or practical matter which isn’t actually something the in-house team can resolve.
 Do ask yourself whether you are dealing with the symptom rather than the real issue.

 How to delegate